-• St Mary's & St Benedict's recognises the needs of children and families within school who may need additional support with attendance, behaviour, mental health and emotional wellbeing and providing appropriate referrals or support to assist them.
-Our Senior Leadership Team have been proactive in working on this throughout the part year.

-• By providing access to the CARITAS school social worker who offers a whole school family service, supporting both children and parents with advice and guidance around parenting, accessing services or offering emotional support in individual or group sessions.
+- St Mary's & St Benedict's recognises the needs of children and families within school who may need additional support with attendance, behaviour, mental health and emotional wellbeing and providing appropriate referrals or support to assist them.
+Our Senior Leadership Team have been proactive in working on this throughout the past year.
+The SLT was significantly widened from September, with the appointment of three additional Senior Leaders.
+A specific move to bolster our skills and ability to work strategically. - By providing access to the FSW who offers a whole school family service, supporting both children and parents with advice and guidance around parenting, accessing services or offering emotional support in individual or group sessions.

-• By providing Relax Kids workshops as a rolling programme in school to help children manage their feelings, become resilient and manage their emotional and mental health, using positive affirmations to build self-esteem and confidence.

-• By providing PANTS workshops and Expect Respect workshops as part of PHSE, to support children to maintain and recognise healthy relationships, manage feelings, resolve conflicts and change beliefs and attitudes.

-• By providing outreach support or referred placements through Golden Hill Short Stay School to support behaviour.

-• By providing support for travelling to school to ensure good attendance at school for identified children and families.
+- By providing Relax Kids workshops as a rolling programme in school to help children manage their feelings, become resilient and manage their emotional and mental health, using positive affirmations to build self-esteem and confidence. - By providing PANTS workshops and Expect Respect workshops as part of PHSE, to support children to maintain and recognise healthy relationships, manage feelings, resolve conflicts and change beliefs and attitudes. - By providing outreach support or referred placements through Golden Hill Short Stay School to support behaviour. - By providing support for travelling to school to ensure good attendance at school for identified children and families.